Occupational Employment and Wages

 - What wages do other companies pay their employees?

 Maine law requires that the Center for Workforce Research and Information (CWRI) holds any information on employment and rates of pay provided by specific employers strictly confidential.
 Under the provisions of federal law, data on individual firms gathered for statistical purposes through state-federal cooperative programs cannot be made public by CWRI.
-The Occupational Employment Statistics (OES) program publishes hourly earnings data by occupation, and the Quarterly Census of Employment and Wages (QCEW) program produces average weekly wages by industry.
+The Occupational Employment Statistics (OEWS) program publishes hourly earnings data by occupation, and the Quarterly Census of Employment and Wages (QCEW) program produces average weekly wages by industry.

+The Occupational Employment and Wage Statistics (OEWS) report is required under Maine Unemployment Insurance law, 26 MRSA section 1082 subsection 7.
 Your information is extremely important for the economic development of an area, county, state, and our nation.
 Measuring the economy through the accurate data collection, dissemination, analysis and production of employer information is our area of expertise.
 Surveys that we conduct, like this one, are key to ensuring we are keeping current with the economic development issues.
 The information we collect will ensure the quality of wage and employment data for your industry.
 Occupational wage information is used to produce several publications which are sent to high school students and displaced workers every year.
 These publications offer relevant (due to your response) information on over 180 career paths which may interest them.

 Maine Department of Labor